 - 2016 - 2018 - Beyond ‘Straight Talking’: The Consequences of Vocal Cues to Sexual Identity for Modern Prejudice

 - 2017 - Enabling Public Engagement with Intersex/DSD through Psychology and Mobile Technology

-Students on the MSc in Social Psychology are encouraged to participate in the School of Psychology’s ongoing activities by taking part in bi-weekly meetings of the Social Emotions and Equality in Relations (SEER) research group.
+While studying with us, we’ll encourage you to participate in the School of Psychology’s ongoing activities, including but not limited to the bi-weekly meetings of the Social Emotions and Equality in Relations (SEER) research group.

 Careers and graduate prospects

-Our course will provide you with analytical, experimental and research skills that are valued in a wide range of careers.
+Our course will provide you with valuable analytical, experimental and research skills that are in high demand in a wide range of careers.

-Some of our graduates go on to study for additional masters degrees or PhDs in order to become researchers.
+You could join other graduates who’ve gone on to study for additional masters degrees or PhDs in order to become researchers.
 Other career options you could consider include:

 - Social research, such as with governments, charities, think-tanks and pressure groups

 - Consultancy work

 - Market research